-We market our other specialty crops, such as pistachios and cherries, independently.
+We market our other specialty crops, such as pistachios, cherries, peaches, plums and olives independently.
 All of our pistachios are harvested and sold to an independent roaster, packager and marketer of nuts.
-All of our cherries are harvested and sold to independent packers and shippers.
+Our cherries, peaches, plums and olives are harvested and sold to third-party packers and shippers.

-We have agricultural plantings on 12 properties located throughout Ventura and Tulare Counties in California.
+We have agricultural plantings on 15 properties located throughout Ventura and Tulare Counties in California.
 The following is a description of each such property.

 Limoneira/Olivelands Ranch.
 The Limoneira/Olivelands Ranch is the original site of our Company and consists of approximately 1,744 contiguous acres located just west of Santa Paula, California.
-Our Company's headquarters, lemon packing operations and storage facilities are located on this property.
-There are approximately 1,403 acres of agricultural plantings on this property, which consist of approximately 544 acres of lemons, 643 acres of avocados and 2 acres of specialty citrus and other crops.
-We lease approximately 214 acres to third-party agricultural tenants who grow a variety of row crops.
+Our headquarters, lemon packing operations and storage facilities are located on this property.
+There are approximately 1,430 acres of agricultural plantings on this property, which consist of approximately 634 acres of lemons, 558 acres of avocados and approximately 238 acres leased to third-party agricultural tenants who grow a variety of row crops.
 We also lease to Calavo office space located on this property.

 Orchard Farm Ranch.
 The Orchard Farm Ranch consists of approximately 1,119 acres located just west of Santa Paula, California.
-There are approximately 805 acres of agricultural plantings on this property, which consist of approximately 417 acres of lemons, 29 acres of avocados and 7 acres of specialty citrus and other crops planted by our Company and approximately 352 acres leased to third party agricultural tenants who grow a variety of row crops.
+There are approximately 814 acres of agricultural plantings on this property, which consist of approximately 433 acres of lemons, 29 acres of avocados and approximately 352 acres leased to third party agricultural tenants who grow a variety of row crops.
 The Orchard Farm Ranch is directly adjacent to the Limoneira/Olivelands Ranch, which together comprise 2,863 contiguous acres approximately eight miles from the Pacific Ocean.

 Teague McKevett Ranch.
 The Teague McKevett Ranch consists of approximately 523 acres located just east of Santa Paula, California.
-There are approximately 414 acres of agricultural plantings on this property, which consist of approximately 213 acres of lemons and 181 acres of avocados planted by our Company and approximately 20 acres leased to third party tenants who grow a variety of row crops.
+There are approximately 415 acres of agricultural plantings on this property, which consist of approximately 213 acres of lemons, 182 acres of avocados and approximately 20 acres leased to third-party agricultural tenants who grow a variety of row crops.
 As described below under the heading "Real Estate Development", the Teague McKevett Ranch comprises all of East Area I.

 La Cuesta Ranch.
 The La Cuesta Ranch consists of approximately 222 acres located between Santa Paula, California and Ojai, California.
-Our Company has approximately 126 acres of agricultural plantings on this property, which consist of approximately 87 acres of lemons, 27 acres of avocados and 12 acres of specialty citrus and other crops.
+We have approximately 126 acres of agricultural plantings on this property, which consist of approximately 100 acres of lemons and 26 acres of avocados.

 San Cayetano Ranch.
 The San Cayetano Ranch consists of approximately 86 acres located between Santa Paula, California and Fillmore, California.
-Our Company has approximately 74 acres of agricultural plantings on this property, which consist of approximately 6 acres of lemons and 68 acres of avocados.
+We have approximately 74 acres of agricultural plantings on this property, which consist of approximately 6 acres of lemons and 68 acres of avocados.

 Sawyer Ranch.
 The Sawyer Ranch consists of approximately 30 acres located between Santa Paula, California and Fillmore, California.
-Our Company leases this property and has approximately 30 acres of agricultural plantings consisting of approximately 12 acres of lemons and 18 acres of avocados.
+We lease this property and have approximately 30 acres of agricultural plantings consisting of approximately 12 acres of lemons and 18 acres of avocados.

 La Campana Ranch.
 The La Campana Ranch consists of approximately 324 acres located between Santa Paula, California and Fillmore, California.
-Our Company has approximately 289 acres of agricultural plantings on this property, which consists of approximately 107 acres of lemons and 182 acres of avocados.
+We have approximately 289 acres of agricultural plantings on this property, which consists of approximately 107 acres of lemons and 182 acres of avocados.

 Wilson Ranch.
 The Wilson Ranch consists of approximately 52 acres located between Santa Paula, California and Fillmore, California.
-Our Company has approximately 33 acres of avocado plantings on this property.
+We have approximately 33 acres of avocado plantings on this property.